Difference Between Ego and Self

 This concept is important because many people struggle to socialize in public.
 This is very dynamic.

-It also allows the people to explore different areas and think about what they want to do with life and improve.
+It also allows people to explore different areas and think about what they want to do with life and improve.
 But one may find congruity when self-concept is aligned with reality.

 The concept of the self is very unique to each personality.
 Though it changes with time, context and external influences, it goes through three stages.